muratk5n/thirdwave/en/README.md

 ---

-Luna and UST had a combined market value of almost 60 billion dollars.
-Both tokens are now essentially worthless.
+"Luna and UST had a combined market value of almost 60 billion dollars.
+Both tokens are now essentially worthless"

 ---